GMestreM/ragxiv/notes/data_ingestion.md

 ## Chunking

 - Before creating the embeddings for each article, the content must be split into chunks.
+- Valid chunking methods should be included in `ragxiv.embedding.ChunkMethod`
 - A initial proof-of-concept will be obtained using `langchain`'s `MarkdownTextSplitter`, a basic `RecursiveCharacterTextSplitter` adapter for Markdown formatting.
 It tries to keep the paragraph, then the sentences and then the words together as long as possible; Hence prioritizes keeping related information together.
 - Once the retrieval system has been implemented, other advanced alternatives can be further analyzed, such as **Tokenizer Based Splitting** (using `nltk` or `spacy` libraries), or even **Sematic Similarity Based** splitting.
 Another chunking method is **Propositions Based Splitting**[(detailed in this paper)](https://arxiv.org/pdf/2312.06648.pdf), which utilizes LLM to create chunks by converting paragraphs into multiple list of propositions which are then stored as chunks.
 - The embedding model's maximum chunk size must be taken into account when splitting the article.
 For `sentence-transformer` models, the maximum chunk size is listed [here](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html#model-overview)